noppanit/noppanit.github.io/source/_posts/2016-10-04-what-is-going-on-under-your-javascript-code.markdown

 ```

-Now, in theory you can grab the hex code and run that in C and you should be able to get the same result.
-I haven't tried it please let me know if it works or not.
+~~Now, in theory you can grab the hex code and run that in C and you should be able to get the same result.
+I haven't tried it please let me know if it works or not.~~ It wouldn't work because the generated code has fixed memory address from when the program was executed.

 What I learn from this post is how is my JavaScript code executed in my computer and the next time I got asked, I will be able to answer that interview question.
 Sometimes, it's nicer to be asked a question like this than how to revert a binary tree on a whiteboard.
 Don't you think?